Hypertrophy Vs Strength Training: What's The Difference?

 Sweat

-December 20, 2021 - Updated October 17, 2024
+December 20, 2021 - Updated December 8, 2025

 Hypertrophy vs strength training: what’s the difference?

-• Heavier weights (lifting 80-100% of your one-rep-max is recommended for strength increases)
+• Heavier weights (around 80–100% of your one-rep max is recommended)

-• Longer rest periods between sets
+• Longer rest periods between sets to allow full recovery

-• Three or more sets
+• Three or more sets per exercise

 When will you see results from hypertrophy training?

-“When I first began to exercise, I felt the benefits of working out long before I saw any physical changes,” says Kelsey.
-We know that muscle growth is definitely a gradual process that requires patience and commitment.
+When you first start lifting weights, it's common to feel the benefits long before you see physical changes.
+Muscle growth is a gradual process that requires patience and consistency.
 Stick to these fundamentals and you’ll be well on your way:

 • Focus on eating enough protein each day with a variety of different protein sources across your meals

-• Have a dedicated rest day each week - remember, your muscles recover and grow in between your workouts, not during them
+• Have a dedicated rest day each week - your muscles recover and grow in between your workouts, not during them

 • Muscle tissue weighs more than fat tissue, so if you want to see physical changes, it can help to take photos or measurements rather than use the scales